 Jennifer K. Adams, PhD

-My research links concepts from aquatic ecology, hydrology, and environmental chemistry to improve knowledge of causes and consequences of environmental changes on surface water at northern water-rich landscapes.
-I employ field- and laboratory-based methods, and use a combination of contemporary and paleolimnological techniques, to generate hydrological, biological and chemical datasets to further our understanding of the effects of human activities and natural processes on aquatic systems.
-My research spans freshwater systems of Arctic, subarctic, and temperate regions.
+I am interested in linking concepts from aquatic ecology, hydrology, and environmental chemistry to conserve freshwater systems in the Anthropocene.
+I use field- and laboratory-based methods, and a combination of contemporary and paleolimnological techniques, to generate hydrological, biological and chemical datasets to further our understanding of the effects of human activities and natural processes on aquatic systems.
+My research has spanned freshwater systems of Arctic, subarctic, and temperate regions.

 Updates & News